williamlam31/Flight-Delay-Predictor/README.md

 Streamlit Navigation

 * After inputting the values and clicking "Predict Flight Status" a response will pop up indicated if the flight will be delay
+* The Table at the bottom shows the top 10 airlines and the percentage of flights that were delayed